 GPG MENTORSHIP PROGRAM

-Students are invited to make an expression of interest to participate in the GPG Mentorship Program.
-The program will see students teamed up with a mentor, who will provide feedback, assistance and guidance through regular in person or online meetings.
+The GPG Mentorship Program sees students teamed up with a mentor, who provides feedback, assistance and guidance through regular in person or online meetings.

-The mentorship program is student-led, and students will be expected to have a general idea of a project, areas of practice or professionalism that they seek assistance with.
+The mentorship program is student-led, and students are expected to have a general idea of a project, areas of practice or professionalism that they seek assistance with.
 This can be as specific as a series of new paintings, or as open-ended as how to organise a group exhibition.

-The mentorship program is extra-curricular, and not designed to assist students with work for assessment.
+The mentorship program is extra-curricular, and not designed to assist students with their course work for assessment.

 The duration of the mentorship and frequency of meetings will be agreed on by the mentor and student, according to the student’s availability and needs.
 It is imagined that the mentorship will include at least four meetings.